 What is the role of a Special Assessment District?

 The Four Lakes Special Assessment District is a special public body established by the 2019 Lake Level Order by Midland County Judge Stephen Carras on behalf of both Gladwin and Midland counties in May 2019.
 The Four Lakes Special Assessment District consists of lakefront properties as well as backlot properties that have access to the lakes, the boundaries of which were confirmed by the 2019 Lake Level Order after numerous public meetings, and resolutions from the Gladwin and Midland County Boards of Commissioners.
-The counties have determined that all costs associated with the maintenance of the legal levels for the four lakes should be financed by special assessments to the benefitted properties within the Special Assessment District.
+The counties have determined that all costs associated with the maintenance of the normal legal levels for the four lakes should be financed by special assessments to the benefitted properties within the Special Assessment District.
 In other words, the Four Lakes Special Assessment District is the source of funding for the maintenance of the lakes.
 While there can be other sources, such as government, private and public funding, and perhaps hydropower to offset assessments, the Four Lakes Assessment District is considered the primary source of funding to maintain the lakes.
 WHO IS IN THE FOUR LAKES SPECIAL ASSESSMENT DISTRICT?

 Properties that have access to the lakes through the shoreline, private roads or deeded access.
 The properties in the Special Assessment District – after public review, notifications and opportunity to appeal – were established in the May 2019 Court Order.
 WHO GRANTS THE AUTHORITY FOR THE LAKES?